To run this notebook in JupyterLab, load

 ingredients = eval(recipe_row["ingredients"]) ingredients

 These ingredients become represented, respectively, as:

-We'll use several different sources for data and ontology throughout the kglab tutorial, although most of it focuses progressive examples that use FoodOn.
+We'll use several different sources for data and ontology throughout the kglab tutorial, although most of it focuses on progressive examples that use FoodOn.

-FoodOn – subtitled "a farm to fork ontology" – takes a comprehensive view of the data and metadata involved in our food supply, beginning with seed genomics, micronutrients, the biology of food alergies, etc. This work is predicated on leveraging large knowlege graphs to represent the different areas of science, technology, business, public policy, etc.:
+FoodOn – subtitled "a farm to fork ontology" – takes a comprehensive view of the data and metadata involved in our food supply, beginning with seed genomics, micronutrients, the biology of food alergies, etc. This work is predicated on leveraging large knowledge graphs to represent the different areas of science, technology, business, public policy, etc.:

 The need to represent knowledge about food is central to many human activities including agriculture, medicine, food safety inspection, shopping patterns, and sustainable development.
 FoodOn is an ontology – a controlled vocabulary which can be used by both people and computers – to name all parts of animals, plants, and fungai which can bear a food role for humans and domesticated animals, as well as derived food products and the processes used to make them.